Berkeley-CS61B/website-sp24/projects/proj2a/index.md

 - `TimeSeries` objects should have no instance variables.
 A `TimeSeries` is-a `TreeMap`.
 That means your `TimeSeries` class also has access to all methods that a TreeMap has;
   see [the TreeMap API](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/TreeMap.html).
-- **You should not have any code which fills in a zero if a value is unavailable.**
+- **Several methods require that you compare the data of two `TimeSeries`.
+You should not have any code which fills in a zero if a year or value is unavailable.**
 - The provided `TimeSeriesTest` class provides a simple test of the `TimeSeries` class.
 Feel free to add your own tests.
   - Note that the unit tests we gave you **do not** evaluate the correctness of the `dividedBy` method.
 - You'll notice in `testFromSpec()` that we did not directly compare `expectedTotal` with `totalPopulation.data()`.
 This